knee-cola/jest-mock-promise/README.md

     });
 })
 ```
-As we can see, we need to have **a hard look** at the code to see the order in which our code gets executed.
+As we can see, it's not easy to see the order in which our code gets executed.
 Can we make this better?
 Yes we can!
 In the following section we'll see how ...

 ## Second example - Applying the synchronous Promise
 The first thing we need to do is install this component: `npm i --save-dev jest-mock-promise`